 Form google drives have stored information and homework items and the School website (Parents’ section) has been fully redesigned and updated.
 This is a great addition, to be kept for children, parents and staff.

-Children have really enjoyed playing in separate, discreet areas of the School.
+Children have really enjoyed playing in separate, discrete areas of the School.
 We are lucky to have the space for all eight of our yeargroups to have their own areas.

 Behaviour has on the whole been better.